FranckFreiburger/vue3-sfc-loader/docs/examples.md

         return String(new URL(relPath, refPath === undefined ? window.location : refPath));
       },
       getFile: async (url) => {

+        // note: here, for convinience, we just returns a content from a

         if ( new URL(url).pathname === '/main.vue' ) {